 - Increased conversions.
 When you proactively address concerns and establish yourself as an industry leader with both your target audience and your peers, you grease the skids on your sales funnel and improve the conversion rate at each step along the way.

 Your logo belongs on the left-hand side of the header section of your website, period.
-You may be toying with the idea of a center aligned logo, or god-forbid a right aligned logo, but you shouldn’t.
+You may be toying with the idea of a center aligned logo on your new state of the art website, or god-forbid a right aligned logo, but you shouldn’t.

 There are things that we have grown to expect when interacting with technologies.
 We expect that if we want to close an application, there will be an “x” in the top right corner.
 We expect that if an element is clickable, it should look like it is a clickable element.
-And we expect to find a logo in the top left corner of a website.
+According to the basic logo rules of placement, we expect to find a logo in the top left corner of a website.

 The Neilson Norman Group found that users are 89% more likely to remember logos shown in the traditional top-left position than logos placed on the right.